SaysWis/Robot_Control/README.md

 The position and velocity of the robot are described by the linear state space
 $x_k$ = [ $x$ , $v$ ]     % $x$ : position
                           ; $v$ : velocity

-We assume that between the ( $k − 1$ ) and ( $k$ ) timestep, uncontrolled forces cause a constant acceleration of $a(k)$ that is normally distributed with mean 0 and standard deviation σa.
+We assume that a(k) is unknown and normally distributed with mean 0 and standard deviation $sigma_a$.
 From Newton's laws of motion we conclude that
 $$x(k) = F x(k-1) + G a(k)$$

 We suppose there is no control inputs $G a(k)$ term, where